thisisntnathan/dftCourseCodeRepo/README.md

-# dftShortCourseFiles
+# dftCourseCodeRepo

-Files for the DFT short course
+A complete set of files for the DFT Course